 Subcapsular cataracts occur at the back of the lens and can often cause glare symptoms.
 People with diabetes or those taking high doses of steroid medication have the greatest risk of developing subcapsular cataracts.

 Cataracts are one of the most common causes of visual loss in patients over the age of 65 and are a natural part of aging.
-This eye disease is only fixed through surgical procedures, but with our advanced microsurgical techniques and laser assisted technology at Raleigh Eye Center, including femtosecond laser assisted surgery, cataract surgery is performed with the utmost precision and care.
+This eye disease is only fixed through surgical procedures, but with advanced microsurgical techniques and laser assisted technology used by our physicians, including femtosecond laser assisted surgery, cataract surgery is performed with the utmost precision and care.

 During surgery, the cloudy lens is removed and replaced with a clear, synthetic lens called an intraocular lens (IOL).
 Our ophthalmologists are experienced in monofocal, multifocal and toric intraocular lens implants.
-At our Raleigh eye care center, we use the latest surgical technique for cataracts called phacoemulsification, which uses only a small incision and no stitches.
+We use the latest surgical technique for cataracts called phacoemulsification, which uses only a small incision and no stitches.
 The cataract is broken apart using ultrasound vibrations before being gently suctioned away.
 The IOL is inserted through the same tiny incision, unfolding once inside the eye.
 This lens lasts a lifetime and will require no care by the patient.